-Chesapeake fire crews respond to early morning fire
+Two families displaced in early morning Chesapeake fire

 Photo Gallery

+CHESAPEAKE, Va.- Two families were displaced after an early-morning fire in the Greenbrier section of Chesapeake damaged their townhomes.

-Officials say they responded to a townhouse fire in the Greenbrier section of the city where they saw heavy smoke coming from several residences.
+Officials say they responded to the fire in the 1200 block of Mill Lake Quarter at 3:12 a.m. and arrived to find heavy smoke coming from two townhouses.

-The fire started in an apartment on the first floor in the back, Chesapeake Fire PIO Scott Clifford said from there is spread to two adjacent units.
+The fire started in an apartment on the first floor in the back, Chesapeake Fire PIO Scott Clifford said.
+From there, it spread to two adjacent units.

+Firefighters were able to get the fire under control by 3:55 a.m.

-Two of the units have heavy smoke and fire damage, one unit has serious smoke damage.
+Two of the units have heavy smoke and fire damage.
+A third unit has minor smoke damage.

 None of the occupants were injured and all pets made it out of the homes safely as well.
 No firefighters were hurt.